deep-entertainment/egoventure/docs/updating.md

 Click "Install..."

-The next part is currently a big cumbersome.
+The next part is currently very cumbersome.
 First, remove the check mark at the topmost entry in the package installer:

 ![Unckeck the checkmark at res://](images/update_installer1.png)